francopizzi/Proyecto-individual/README.md

 ## - Quick Start
 - Clone repository
+- You must create a data base in postgres call videogames
 - Run the next commands on the folders /api  & /client
 - npm install
 - npm start